afinemax/Astron_2024/README.md

   - [ ] Test the pipeline on Crab or Pulsar and compare the number of recovered vs. missed bursts.
   	- This would be a good test for our clustering methodology as well.
   - [ ] Combine data with other telescopes to measure fringes/localization.
-  - [ ] Maybe make a docker container version of the pipeline .
+  - [ ] Maybe make a docker container version of the pipeline.
+  - [ ] Understand Red vs White Noise.
   - [ ] Currently pipeline outputs a logfile which lists how many candidates,'good' `.h5` files there were, maybe I can do a statstical analysis comparing noise and when on a target
 </details>